sourcegraph/handbook/content/marketing/adding_screenshots_screen_recording.md

 ## Don't add title slides to videos

 We almost never use title slides.
-Title slides are slides at the start of your video that have a Sourcegraph logo, a background, a title (like "Campaigns demo"), and maybe a nice visual effect.
+Title slides are slides at the start of your video that have a Sourcegraph logo, a background, a title (like "Batch Changes demo"), and maybe a nice visual effect.

 Why do we not use title slides?